nguyen-tho/simple-chatbot/README.md

 1. References
    - Llama_cpp and chatgpt local:  https://github.com/conanak99/sample-gpt-local/tree/master
    - Voice chatbot: https://github.com/nguyen-tho/python-chatbot
+   - Please get your Gemini API key in this URL: https://aistudio.google.com/apikey
 2. How to use

    Setup environment by virtual environment (virtualenv or venv)